IanFinlayson/exploring-cs/chapter02.md

 So in order to run our programs, we have to install the interpreter for the language that we want to use.
 Because we will be using Python, we need to install the Python interpreter.
-If we just give Python programs straight to our computer, it won\'t know what to do with them.
+If we just give Python programs straight to our computer, it won't know what to do with them.
 We need to interpreter to run them.

 We will also be installing *another* program along with an interpreter.
 This program is something called an **Integrated Development Environment (IDE)**.
 An IDE is a program that lets you type in the program you are writing.
-You could write your programs in any old program, but it\'s generally much easier to use a program geared just for that purpose.
+You could write your programs in any old program, but it's generally much easier to use a program geared just for that purpose.
 For example, an IDE will give you a button to pass your program to the interpreter, highlight keywords in the language and make it easier to